Cedarhurst & Walston MHP

 Sunrise negotiated a combined $2.6mm purchase price for the properties.
 Upon acquisition, Sunrise replaced on-site management, pumped septic tanks, demolished unsalvageable abandoned homes, renovated salvageable park-owned-homes, and power washed units.
 Once aesthetics improved, Sunrise set about recapturing the loss-to-lease.

 Sunrise grew the NOI substantially, ultimately increasing lot rents to just beneath the market rate.
-In June 2019, Sunrise executed a cash-out refinance on the property, returning all investor capital in the process.
+In June 2019, Sunrise executed a cash-out refinance on the property, and returned all investor capital within two years.
 Investors now have an infinite cash-on-cash return while retaining equity in an asset that appraised for more than $6mm.
-All told, Sunrise created over $3.5mm in sweat equity within two years on an original investment of $1.1mm.
+Within two years, Sunrise created over $3.5mm in sweat equity on an original investment of $1.1mm.
+By 2022, the real estate was worth well over $10mm, more than quadruple the value at acquisition.